ntohidi/kdiv.web.manage/README.md

 cubie content
 - adding more basic languages first to cubie
-- teach how to deploy websites on different
+- teach how to deploy websites on different services(heroku, aws, github)
 - add different types of back end studies
 - code some basic games using what we have learnt
 - teach telegram/discord bots